carson-pol/KV260-yolox-vitis-ai/README.md

 | AMD precompiled control | 242.302 | 14539 |

-Measured with `xdputil benchmark`, which times DPU execution only and excludes host-side pre- and post-processing.
-Application throughput will be lower as such.
+Measured with `xdputil benchmark`, which times DPU execution only and excludes host-side pre- and post-processing - application throughput will be lower.
-The 0.03% gap against AMD's precompiled model on identical hardware confirms the compiled artifact executes with no throughput penalty against the vendor's.
+Only a 0.03% gap against AMD's precompiled model on identical hardware confirms my compiled artifact executes with no throughput penalty compared to AMD's.
-Functional equivalence is established separately in the three-way comparison below.
+However, functional equivalence is established separately in the three-way comparison below.

 Raw logs: `results/bench_ptq.log`, `results/bench_amd_control.log`.